Step-by-Step Guide for DIY Crawl Space Encapsulation

 Watch our video for a step-by-step guide on how to encapsulate your crawl space using StegoCrawl products.

-This might be the hardest part of the job, depending on the age of your home and its previous owners: cleaning out the crawl space to prepare it for encapsulation.
+Cleaning out the crawl space to prepare it for encapsulation might be the hardest part of the job, depending on the age of your home and its previous owners.

 While sometimes arduous, cleaning and clearing the crawl space will provide a good “wellness check” for your home.